IMvision12/KerasFormers/docs/bert.md

 All models are functional `FunctionalBaseModel`s; the head classes compose a `BertModel` backbone.
-The next-sentence head is part of the pretrained checkpoint, so it loads real weights; the other task heads are randomly initialized for the official release (ready for fine-tuning) and load trained weights from a `hf:` fine-tune.
+The next-sentence head is part of the pretrained checkpoint, so it loads real weights; the other task heads are randomly initialized for the official Hub checkpoint (ready for fine-tuning) and load trained weights from a `hf:` fine-tune.
 The architecture is identical across variants: only the vocabulary and tokenizer casing differ.